What Is Persistent Complex Bereavement Disorder & What Are the Signs It's Affecting You?

 Grief is a powerful mixture of emotions and bodily sensations that you go through when you lose someone or something important to you.
 In most cases, it is very painful for a while as you grieve that person’s death, but it gradually lessens over time.
 You can have fond and happy memories of the person towards the end of your grieving process.

-Unfortunately, this is not the case with Persistent Complex Bereavement Disorder.
+Unfortunately, this is not the case with Persistent Complex Bereavement Disorder, which is now called Prolonged Grief Disorder in the DSM-5-TR.
 When you suffer from this, your grief does not get resolved normally in the typical timeframe, which is usually 6-12 months.
-Of course, length of time and difficulty in grieving depends on many factors, including how well you knew the deceased and the nature of that person’s death.
+Of course, length of time and difficulty in grieving depends on many factors, including how close you were to the deceased and the nature of that person’s death.
 You may wonder, what is Persistent Complex Bereavement Disorder?

 Professionals have used many different titles for Persistent Complex Bereavement Disorder, including pathological grief, traumatic grief, complicated mourning, or complicated grief.
-In the Diagnostic and Statistics Manual, Fifth Edition (DSM-5), the American Psychiatric Association designated Persistent Complex Bereavement Disorder as a condition that needs further investigation before it becomes an official diagnosis.
-However, there seems to be enough literature available to know what its signs and symptoms are, as well as what treatments are more effective for complicated grief resolution.
+Before recently, this disorder was listed as a condition that needed further investigation in the Diagnostic and Statistics Manual, Fifth Edition (DSM-5), the American Psychiatric Association before it became an official diagnosis in March of 2022.
+Now, as mentioned above, it is an official disorder called Prolonged Grief Disorder.
+This article covers its signs and symptoms, as well as what treatments are more effective for complicated grief resolution.

-How Does It Help to Know What Persistent Complex Bereavement Disorder Is?
+How Does It Help to Know What Persistent Complex Bereavement Disorder/Prolonged Grief Is?

 If you know what it is and how it might affect you, you can have a better chance of knowing whether it’s affecting you and what to do about it.
 This article focuses on what it is and how you know it’s affecting you.
 Future posts will address how you heal from Persistent Complex Bereavement Disorder.

-Persistent Complex Bereavement Disorder develops when you cannot grieve a death normally.
+Prolonged Grief Disorder develops when you cannot grieve a death normally.
 There are many factors that interfere with normal bereavement.
-For example, a sudden or violent death, multiple deaths in a short amount of time, lack of social support, unusually close relationship with the deceased, and ambiguous loss can all make it hard for you to accept that the person has died.
+For example, a sudden or violent death, multiple deaths in a short amount of time, lack of social support, unusually close relationship with the deceased, and/or ambiguous loss can all make it hard for you to accept that the person has died.
 With Persistent Complex Bereavement Disorder, there are three main things that prevent you from functioning well.

-Three Main Components of Persistent Complex Bereavement Disorder
+Three Main Components of Persistent Complex Bereavement Disorder/Prolonged Grief Disorder

 First, there is an intense yearning for the deceased and pangs of grief that are emotionally overwhelming.
-Second, you might protest over the death; this fixes your attention on the death and not the deceased.
-In a way, when you have Persistent Complex Bereavement Disorder, you get stuck on the fact that the person is no longer here and accessible to you.
+Second, you might avoid thinking about the death or the loss because it is so painful.
+You cannot accept the death so you either passively or actively deny it.
+For instance, you might protest over the death; this fixes your attention on the death and not the deceased.
+In a way, when you have Persistent Complex Bereavement Disorder, you get stuck on the fact that the person is no longer physically accessible to you.
 Third, if the nature of the death was so awful that it traumatizes you, it can prevent you from accepting the death or internalize the deceased in a healthy, realistic way.

-Here is a list of the symptoms listed in the DSM-5 for your reference.
+Below is a list of the symptoms of Prolonged Grief Disorder listed in the DSM-5-TR for your reference.
 It becomes a disorder when these symptoms to cause significant problems in the your life functioning, such as social relationships, work, or school, or other activities of daily living, etc.

 Let’s say you lost a person with whom you had a close relationship.
 Since your loved one’s death, you might experience intense sorrow and emotional pain when you think about your loved one.
 You might long for the person present again, or yearn for their company.
 It may be hard for you to think about anything other than deceased loved one, or the circumstances of their death.